alekseikondratenko/alekseikondratenko.github.io/index.md

 We experimented with three.js and socket.io.
 It works.
 We got a cube that can be moved by the user in one window and the results can be visible in all other.
 And vice versa.
 Tomorrow we plan to make kind of a little game out of it.

+### Thursday.
+7th July

+The game is done and working locally.
+Tomorrow we will deploy it to Heroku.